compromise-evident/prime-gap-RNG/README.md

 each greater than the previous.
 That's extremely rare.
 And so are sub-strings of those bits.
 See file "do_not_do_this" in Other.
-It's a laughable analysis file of
+It's a laughable analysis of
 50,000 bytes generated using this faulty method.

 <br>